-SHIFT 2020 took place on Thursday 26th November from 9am until 1pm but you can still enjoy all the content from the session by watching the videos below.
+SHIFT 2020 took place on Thursday 26th November from 9am until 1pm but you can still enjoy some of the content from the session by watching the video below.

 9:00-10:00 – The We Can Talk show

 Live streamed from our socially distant studio set we have in-person, face-to-face, interviews, commentary and conversation with Elaine Bowden from Health Education England, Kathryn Pugh from NHS England and NHS Improvement, Kath Evans from Barts Health NHS Trust , We Can Talk young advisors, actual hospital staff who work in hospitals and special guests, surprises and attempts at humour.
 The first 2 minutes may look like what you’re expecting but the ‘reveal’ is anything but!